Databricks

 Databricks is a Unified Analytics Platform on top of Apache Spark.
-The primary advantage of using Spark is its ability to distribute the workload across a cluster of machines, allowing it to process large amounts of data quickly and efficiently.
-By adding more machines or increasing the number of cores on each machine, it is easy to horizontally scale the cluster as needed to handle larger workloads.
+The primary advantage of using Spark is its ability to distribute workloads across a cluster of machines.
+By adding more machines or increasing the number of cores on each machine, it is easy to horizontally scale a cluster to handle computationally intensive tasks like vector embedding, where parallelization can save many hours of precious computation time and resources.
+Leveraging GPUs with Spark can produce even better results — enjoying the benefits of the fast computation of a GPU combined with parallelization will ensure optimal performance.

 In addition to its parallel processing capabilities, Spark allows developers to write code in popular languages like Python and Scala, which are then optimized for parallel execution under the covers.
 This makes it easier for developers to focus on the data processing itself, rather than worrying about the details of distributed computing.